math-comp/analysis/INSTALL.md

 - [Mathematical Components version ≥ 1.11.0](https://github.com/math-comp/math-comp)
 - [Finmap library version ≥ 1.5.0](https://github.com/math-comp/finmap)

-These requirements can be installed can be installed in a custom way or through [opam](https://opam.ocaml.org/) (the recommended way) using
-- the repository https://coq.inria.fr/opam/released, which you can add by typing `opam repo add coq-released https://coq.inria.fr/opam/released`
+These requirements can be installed in a custom way, or through [opam](https://opam.ocaml.org/) (the recommended way) using the repository https://coq.inria.fr/opam/released, which you can add by typing `opam repo add coq-released https://coq.inria.fr/opam/released`.
-- or the repository https://coq.inria.fr/opam/extra-dev, if the requirements involve beta releases (this has been the case with MathComp 1.11+beta1)

 Detailed instructions for possible installations of Mathematical Components are located [here](https://github.com/math-comp/math-comp/blob/master/INSTALL.md).

 ## Short Instructions
 - Through opam:
-  + For the latest version (as of [2020-06-05]), type `opam install coq-mathcomp-analysis.0.3.0`
-  + For other versions, type `opam install coq-mathcomp-analysis.X.Y.Z` (all the dependencies should be automatically installed, assuming `opam` has been properly configured and `coq-released` repository is added---possibly `extra-dev` if necessary, see above)
+  + type `opam install coq-mathcomp-analysis.X.Y.Z` where `X.Y.Z` is the version number (all the dependencies should be automatically installed, assuming `opam` has been properly configured and `coq-released` repository is added)
 - Custom (assuming Coq ≥ 8.7, Mathematical Components version ≥ 1.11, and Finmap version 1.5.0
   have been installed):
   + Type `make` to use the provided `Makefile`.

 ## From scratch instructions

 ### How to install as a package

 1. Install opam
 - any linux system:
 ```